Mercury13/egyptian-hieroglyphs/README.md

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 This license is available with a FAQ at https://scripts.sil.org/OFL

+## Workarounds and issues that won’t be fixes

+13404…1340C: those extra vertices are workaround against Windows OTF cubic auto-hinting